markovmodel/PyEMMA/doc/source/tutorial.rst

    * Time-lagged independent component analysis (TICA)
    * Clustering
    * Markov state model (MSM) estimation and validation
-   * Computing Metastable states and structures, coarse-grained MSMs
+   * Computing metastable states and structures, coarse-grained MSMs
    * Hidden Markov Models (HMM)
    * Transition Path Theory (TPT)

-These tutorials are part of a LiveCOMS journal article and are up to date with the state of the released version of PyEMMA.
+These tutorials are part of a LiveCOMS journal article and are up to date with the current PyEMMA release.

-You can find the article right `here <https://www.livecomsjournal.org/article/5965-introduction-to-markov-state-modeling-with-the-pyemma-software-article-v1-0>`_.
+You can find the article `here <https://www.livecomsjournal.org/article/5965-introduction-to-markov-state-modeling-with-the-pyemma-software-article-v1-0>`_.

-If you should find a mistake or have suggestions improving parts of the tutorial, you can file issues and pull requests for the contents of both the article and the jupyter notebooks `here <https://github.com/markovmodel/PyEMMA_tutorials>`_.
+If you find a mistake or have suggestions for improving parts of the tutorial, you can file issues and pull requests for the contents of both the article and the jupyter notebooks `here <https://github.com/markovmodel/PyEMMA_tutorials>`_.

 .. toctree::